SAlexey/tweet_sentiment_classification/README.md

 - `make down`: Stop and remove the docker containers

 Run `make help` to see all available commands.

+If make is not installed on your system, you can run the commands in the Makefile manually.

+- `python3 -m venv .venv`: Create a Python virtual environment
+- `source .venv/bin/activate`: Activate the virtual environment
+- `pip install -r requirements.txt`: Install the required packages
+- `pytest`: Run the tests
+- `python src/data/preprocess.py`: Prepare the data
+- `python src/model/train.py`: Train the model
+- `docker compose up`: Compose and run the docker containers that deploy the model behind an HTTP server (localhost:1234)
+- `docker compose down --rmi all`: Stop and remove the docker containers

 ## Project Organization